 Online lessons allow greater student choice about what they learn, making them more independent.
 Provide opportunities for them to delve deeper and further into a subject, offer a practical application, or look at it from a new perspective.

-Blended lessons offer ways to keep the social element of learning.
+Hybrid lessons offer ways to keep the social element of learning.
 Rather than students feeling isolated working at home, you provide opportunities for them to study together.
 Setting up peer partnerships is an effective way to build those learning conversations.

-Concerns about blended learning
+Concerns about hybrid learning

 Some students struggle with access to technology and the quality of their internet connection.
 Schools must be creative to ensure everyone has an equal opportunity to learn.
 How do you identify and support students who can’t access remote lessons from home?